nobleo/balena-chrony/README.md

 ## Usage

-Example usage in a docker-compose file:
+Example usage in a docker-compose file, where port 323 is forwarded to be able to communicate with chronyd from outside the container:

 ```yaml
   balena-chrony: